AY20001/Feature-Based-Image-Stitching-with-OpenCV-Exploring-the-Future-Scope-of-Deep-Learning-/README.md

 # Feature-Based Image Stitching with OpenCV: Exploring the Future Scope of Deep Learning

-🎓 Final Year Engineering Project | 👨‍💻 Developed using Python, OpenCV, and Django
+👨‍💻 Developed using Python, OpenCV, and Django

 ## 📌 Overview
 This project demonstrates how feature-based image stitching can be achieved using OpenCV's built-in `Stitcher` class.
 The goal is to create a seamless panoramic image by detecting keypoints and matching features between multiple input images.